 Trade was also significant in the Muslim and Chinese world.
 Prophet Muhammad, peace be upon him, was raised by Abu Talib, a prosperous trader who taught him the trading arts such as textiles and raisins.
 According to the author, Chinese sources suggest that Muslim traders first arrived in China around 620 AD, carrying goods such as copper and ivory that was traded for luxuries such as gold and silk.
 The journeys these traders endured was not without its dangers.
 Trade was made on foot in treacherous terrain.
 Shipwrecks were common and many lives were lost at sea.

 Commodities like spices, even to this day, is highly sought after by the Western world.
 Back in 1,000 AD, spices were highly desired by wealthy Europeans which meant profits for traders was usually above 100 percent.
 However, as payment, merchants often sold slaves mostly from the Balkan region who would be turned into soldiers.
-It wasn’t long until the plague, also known as the “Black Death” would endanger global trade which caused immense deaths.
+It wasn’t long until the plague, also known as the “Black Death”, that would endanger global trade which caused immense deaths.
 For instance, Venice lost nearly 60 percent of its population to the disease when it fit in 1348.
 The disease was known to have originated in China which was passed through the spices they were selling that were contaminated by infected rats in ships.

-Moving forward, Bernstein shines a light on how the Portuguese perfect maritime technology that would mean Europeans opening their own trade routes in the Indian Ocean and strategic ports along the east coast of Africa.
+Bernstein shines a light on how the Portuguese perfect maritime technology that would mean Europeans opening their own trade routes in the Indian Ocean and strategic ports along the east coast of Africa.
 Spain was also growing in power and was sold the idea for Christopher Columbus, an Italian explorer to travel to India with hopes of finding an easier trading route.
 Unfortunately, he went off course and arrived in the Caribbean in 1492 with what he announced as being the New World.
 With such voyages, the rest of the world came to learn that the earth wasn’t flat which further expanded opportunities for trade.

 The first globally-minded traders were the Dutch, the Portuguese and the Spanish who had powerful governments that made use of knowledge.
 With the increase in global trade, nations began looking into mutual benefit of corporate mergers.
 The two biggest powers at the time who considered this were Holland and England which operated the Dutch East India Company and the English East India Company, respectively, and became global superpowers.
 What helped Holland’s economic powers to grow was thanks to investments in trade and merger like the Dutch East India Company.